ericsonga/TeacherCSP/_sources/CSPNameNumbers/noteEitherSideOfEquals.rst

 .. parsonsprob:: Either_Side

-    The following mixed-up boxes represent the steps that the computer performs to execute these lines.
+    The following mixed-up blocks represent the steps that the computer performs to execute these lines.
 Drag the blocks from the left and put them in the correct order on the right.
+Click the <i>Check Me</i> button to check your solution.</p>

     -----
-    Assign 924.7 to the variable distance
+    Store 924.7 in the variable distance
     =====
-    Assign 35.5 to the variable mpg
+    Store 35.5 in the variable mpg
     =====
     In the expression distance / mpg,
     replace distance with the value 924.7,
     and replace mpg with the value 35.5, to produce the expression 924.7 / 35.5
     =====
-    Perform this division: 924.7 / 35.5
+    Perform the division: 924.7 / 35.5
     =====
-    Assign the result of the division
+    Store the result of the division
-    (26.047887324) to the variable gallons
+    (26.047887324) in the variable gallons